 …and fragrant papaya.

-You never know who you’ll meet in this world and how they’ll change your life.
-I’m so honored that I had the opportunity to meet Bwosai Gantada, and to learn from her.
+You never know who you’ll meet in this world and how they’ll change your outlook on life.
+I’m so honored that I had the opportunity to meet Bwosai Gantada, and to learn from her at her farm.

-I left the farm with new friends and a renewed commitment to support local farmers.
-More than ever, I want my kids to know who grows and raises their food—and I don’t care if you think that makes me look like an insufferable hipster poser from Portlandia.
+I don’t care if you think I sound like an insufferable hipster poser from Portlandia for saying so, but I left the Bwosai’s with new friends and a renewed commitment to support local farmers.
+Now more than ever, I want my kids to know who grows and raises their food.